Smiling H1 - 1920 x 116

 Many Romans mark Pasquetta with a picnic in the city's parks.

-Some museums will open exceptionally for Pasquetta however the Vatican Museums will be closed on both Easter Sunday and Easter Monday.
+Museums tend to open exceptionally for Pasquetta however the Vatican Museums will be closed on both Easter Sunday and Easter Monday.

 As a popular expression goes: "Natale con i tuoi, Pasqua con chi vuoi", meaning Christmas with your family, Easter with whoever you want.